 The AMR-WB codec [TS 26.190] was originally developed for use in GSM cellular systems by ETSI.
 It has also been standardized by ITU-T as G.722.2 [G.722].
 AMR-WB has been chosen for use in 3G cellular systems by 3GPP.
 It is also a mandatory coder in the 3GPP IP Multimedia Subsystem (IMS) specifications [TS 26.235].
 PacketCable has a mandate to provide interworking to cellular systems.
 Recommending the use of AMR-WB guarantees end-to-end wideband codec interoperability between User Equipment or Media Gateways and 3GPP cellular networks.
-There are IPR and potential royalty issues associated with the use of AMR-WB.
-See [ETSI 102] for more details.
+See [ETSI TR 102 493] for more details.